 Notwithstanding the above I believe it is legitimate to ask why the language is quite so florid.
 Whilst Isaiah 14:12-15 can be applied poetically to a mighty king it certainly could have applied to Satan too.
 Perhaps the point is that the King of Babylon would certainly have been powered by Satan and Satan would have used the King to express himself.
 Thus in addressing the King of Babylon[7] the prophet is implicitly addressing the power behind the throne and in these verses I suspect the language has been deliberately adapted so that the power behind the throne is in no doubt but that the curse upon his minion is applicable to him too.

 In summary we have noted that the traditional assignment of this passage to Satan under the appellation of Lucifer is by no means mandated by the original text.
-We then suggested that the ‘Day Star’ is either Christ’s title by right and applied to others for effect or it has a connotation similar to the expression ‘rising star’ today.
+We then suggested that the 'Day Star' is either Christ's by right and applied to others for effect or it has a connotation similar to the expression 'rising star' today.
 We then noted that the immediate context of these verses really do not allow for Satan being the principle addressee of this taunt: a person instead being the object.
 Once a human addressee was required the broader context of Isaiah 14 then immediately showed that the king of Babylon was the proper target.
 Further examination of the passage revealed that it all reasonably could be applied to him although some of the language would need to be considered hyperbolic.
 Finally we suggested that the apparent extremity of some of the descriptions when applied to a human king may have been caused by a deliberate intent to recognize within the message that the human king was driven by the Devil himself.